laidig/gtfs-rt-printer/README.md

 # gtfs-rt-printer

 Utility that loads a GTFS-RT from a file or URL and prints the results.
-It includes extension support, such as for NYCT.
+It includes extension support, such as for NYCT, and support for several methods of authentication.

 # Download
 [JAR file](https://github.com/laidig/gtfs-rt-printer/releases/latest)